BrandenHicks/BrandenHicksCarDealershipSQL/README.md

 Overview:
 This project is designed to create a comprehensive database system for a car dealership.
-It includes SQL scripts for database creation, various operations, and an Entity-Relationship (ER) diagram for visual representation of the database structure.
+It includes SQL scripts for database creation, various operations, and an Entity-Relationship diagram.
 The system manages customer information, employee details, vehicle inventory, sales transactions, and more.